zonemaster/zonemaster-engine/docs/Translation-translators.md

   especially of the *msgid* has been changed.

 * Any remaining *obsolete entries* (lines at the end of the file starting with "#~") could be removed.
-They have no purpose anymore.
+They serve no purpose anymore.

-* Run `../util/check-msg-args xx.po` to make sure the messages arguments in the *msgstr* strings match up with those in the *msgid* strings.
+* Check that the messages arguments in all *msgstr* strings match up with those in the *msgid* strings.
+```
+  ../util/check-msg-args xx.po
+```

 * When the update is completed, it is time to commit the changes.
-First do a "git add" of the *PO* file you have updated.
-Make sure not to "add" any other file that might have been changed.
+You should only commit the "xx.po" file.
 ```
-git add xx.po
+  git commit -m 'Write a description of the change' xx.po
 ```

-* Verify that only the ".po" file as been added for commit.
-All other files should be ignored.
+* There could be other files changed or added that should not be included.
+  Run the status command to see them.
 ```
   git status
-```

-* Create a commit
-```
-git commit -m 'Write a description of the change'.
 ```

 * Other changed files could be reset by a "checkout".
 This could also be done before creating the commit.
 ```
   git checkout FILENAME
 ```

 * Added files not needed can just be removed.
 This could also be done before the commit.
 ```
   rm FILE-NAME
 ```

 * Now push the local branch you created to your fork at Github.